-Compulsory liquidation is not an outcome that would come out of the blue.
-It is the inevitable conclusion of a company failing to meet its liabilities and thus becoming insolvent.
+It is not an outcome that would come out of the blue; moreover, it is the inevitable conclusion of a company failing to meet its liabilities and thus becoming insolvent.
 The business is no longer viable and a creditor has petitioned for the company to be wound up due to continual non-payment.
 If full payment is not made or a settlement is not reached, the company will eventually be forced into compulsory liquidation.

 Prior to this, it is highly likely that the company director(s) will have been pressed by the creditor(s) for payment for some time and served a statutory demand.
 If the indebted company fails to pay the statutory demand within 21 days and does not dispute the debt, it is at this point that the creditor can petition for the company to be wound up – also known as compulsory liquidation.

-If you have received a winding-up petition on behalf of a disgruntled creditor, your company has seven days to respond or The Court will soon issue a winding up order which is, effectively, an order to shut down your company.
+If you have received a winding-up petition on behalf of a disgruntled creditor, your company has seven days to respond or the courts will look to issue a Winding Up Order which is, effectively, an order to shut down your company.

-If you are unable to defend the company (which can be expensive in the High Court) or negotiate a rescue solution, your company will be wound up by The Court and your conduct as a director will be investigated by the Official Receiver or liquidator.
+If you are unable to pay the amount required to settle the WUP or negotiate a rescue solution, your company will be wound up by the courts and your conduct as a director will be investigated by the court-appointed Official Receiver or liquidator.